mantidproject/documents/Design/Plotting/plotting_VSI_design.md

   was done for the basic plotting interface (currently provided by the **mantidplot.future.pyplot** module).
-This includes naming conventions, keyword arguments, and as many elements as we can borrow from matplotlib (for example handling of colour bars).
+This includes naming conventions, keyword arguments, and as many elements as we can borrow from matplotlib (for example handling of colour bars). **Like MatPlotLib we are proposing to support both an Object Oriented (OO) and functtional methodology within the same set of modules**

 * As in **mantidplot.future.pyplot** it should be possible to identify workspaces by their names and their Python object.